whitneyburton/portfolios/students/1610-back/michael-schutte/m2_portfolio.markdown

 On a technical level, I want to develop a deep understanding of database architecture, Rails, and what's going on in the black boxes of the internet and web applications.
 As a community member, I want to take a leadership role in holding extra-curricular space for Ruby drills and content reviews.
-(What did you set out to accomplish this module?)

 ## Rubric Scores

+Fill in how you would grade yourself from 1-4 in the following categories this module:

 * **A: End-of-Module Assessment**: X
 * **B: Individual Work & Projects**: X